2023 Best Value Visual & Performing Arts Master's Degree Schools

 Top 25 Best Schools for Affordable Quality for a Master's in Visual & Performing Arts

-Full Visual & Performing Arts at West Texas A&M University Report
+Full Visual & Performing Arts at Messiah University Report

 The average tuition and fees for an out-of-state graduate students at UPR Rio Piedras are $3,990 a year.

-Out-of-state tuition fees for graduate students at Truman State are $9,924 per year.
+The average tuition and fees for an out-of-state graduate students at Truman State are $9,924 a year.

 The average tuition and fees for an out-of-state graduate students at Goucher are $9,765 a year.

-As a testament to the quality of education it offers, Goucher also is in the top 20% of our Best Visual & Performing Arts Master’s Degree Schools ranking.
+Goucher excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Visual & Performing Arts Master’s Degree Schools list.

 Read full report on Visual & Performing Arts at Goucher College

-North Dakota State University - Main Campus landed the #7 spot in the 2023 rankings for the best value master’s degree visual and performing arts programs.
-Located in the medium-sized city of Fargo, North Dakota State University is a public school with a fairly large student population.
+North Dakota State University - Main Campus came in at #7 in this year’s edition of the Best Value Visual & Performing Arts Master’s Degree Schools ranking.
+Located in the city of Fargo, North Dakota State University is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at North Dakota State University are $12,028 a year.